-Summer arriving early next weekend
+Summer arriving early next weekend with 30C in parts of the country

 But both cities will share in the good weather at the weekend, with temperatures reaching 27C in Christchurch on Sunday.

+"Being mid-spring it's not perfectly settled [conditions], but compared to last week it's a big improvement," WeatherWatch said.

+"There is some rain around this week but it's mostly light and broken up - or just falling in the form of a shower or two, or drizzle patch."

-However Glassey said there was still some more blustering spring weather to come before summer sets in properly in December.
+However, MetService's Glassey said there was still some more blustery spring weather to come before summer sets in properly in December.

 "There may be cooler weather coming later in November.
 We are hinting at a colder anomaly in mid-November," he said.